Designations Congruent with Things: Chapter 9

 “Oh,” Newt says.
 “Well.
 Please proceed.”

-“Hopefully,” Newt says, pulling his glasses mostly off his face as he pulls his hand away and gives Hermann’s sherry a pointed look.
-“You know, it never occurred to me to try a three-way drift.
+“Hopefully,” Newt agrees, pulling his glasses mostly off his face as he drops his hand and gives Hermann’s sherry a pointed look.
+“Y’know, it never occurred to me to try a three-way drift.
 Human on human on kaiju.”

-“Never refer to it in that manner again,” Hermann says dryly.
+“Never refer to it in that manner again,” Hermann says.

-“Human on human?”
-Newt replies, styling his eyebrows in what he hopes is a tastelessly suggestive manner.
-“Or human on kaiju.”
+“Human on human on kaiju?”
+Newt styles his eyebrows in what he hopes is a tastelessly suggestive manner.

-“You know,” Hermann says, considering his sherry, “I had the idea that you purposefully played up your non sequiturs solely for the purpose of annoying me.”
+“You know,” Hermann says, considering his sherry, “I had the idea you purposefully played up your gift for non sequiturs solely for the purpose of annoying me.”

 “And now you know it to be true,” Newt replies.

-“Yes,” Hermann says, “but not quite to the extent I had imagined.
+“Yes,” Hermann says, “but not quite to the extent I’d imagined.
 Even when you're not being deliberately inflammatory, you’re extremely difficult to converse with if one has a definite goal in mind.”

 “It sounds like you’re confused about whether you’re trying to insult me or compliment me,” Newt says solicitously.
 “You need some help with that?
 Because I’m pretty sure that while normally it would be the former, today you’re going to want to choose the latter.”